Enter the Competition

 Proofread.
 Ask a strong writer to review your case for spelling, grammar, logic flow, and mathematical errors.

 Know the rules.
 Review the formatting requirements, entry requirements, and the Reasons for Disqualification before submitting your entry.
+Refer to the Entry Sourcing Tips.

+Provide context.
 Identify the competitive landscape.
 Context is key.
 Do not assume that the judges reviewing your entry are aware of the marketplace ins and outs of your particular category.
 Be sure to provide a clear picture of the marketplace situation, category and competitive context.
 Judges frequently down score entries that fail to give this context as it is not possible to evaluate the significance of the objectives set or results achieved without it.

 Tell judges why it was successful.
 For every objective provide clear, sourced results and provide context for judges to judge those results and objectives.
 Restate your objectives and KPIs in the results section.
-For example, what was the spend for your brand in the prior year, for the competition, etc.?
+For example, what was spend for your brand in the prior year, for the competition, etc.?
 What were results prior year vs. now for your brand and the competitive landscape, etc.?
 Explain the significance of your results – what did they mean to the brand?

 Eliminate other factors that could have led to the success of the brand.
 Prove that it was the marketing communications effort that led to the results presented in the case.